addoikenna/Metrics/README.md

 ## Projects Overview
 ### Project 1 - On Track Metrics
 #### *Description*:
 This project categorizes student activities based on their Engagement Levels.
-Engagement metrics include logging into the LMS, completing modules, quizzes, and the frequency of these actions over the past 7 and 14 days.
+Engagement metrics include logging into the LMS, completing modules, and quizzes, and the frequency of these actions over the past 7 and 14 days.
 Students are grouped into categories based on their overall engagement level.

 #### *Benefits*: